 Don’t forget to offer your help (never underestimate this.
-It’s one of the most important things I learned in my life – Help someone for free and It will get you back – with hundred times bigger value).
+It’s one of the most important things I learned in my life – Help someone for free, and it can only benefit you – with a hundred times bigger value).

-Every one to two weeks reach out to them with messages, and ask them:
+Every one to two weeks reaches out to them with messages, and ask them:

-Since the last day we spoked together, I have done a little research about [the problem]
+Since the last time we spoke together, I have done a little research about [the problem]

-I hope [content name] can solve your biggest pains!
+I hope [content name] can solve your biggest troubles!

 Is there anything I can help you with?

-Would you like more to speak via video chat or to send you on your email some detailed instructions?
+Would you like to speak via video chat or to send you an email with detailed instructions?

-I can write you a thousand copies for your messages.
+I can write you a thousand copies of your messages.
 But for all of them – one thing is similar:

 The final goal is to create a warm relationship between you and your potential customers.
 Your customers should become your front-line soldiers when it comes to the battle (Or even better if you can convert them to your Jedi, it would be great!) 🙂